adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # How is the AE dispersed? #

-Following Phase 2, 82 % of the AE that has been created will be the hands of investors.
+Following Phase 2, 82 % of the AE that has been created will be in the hands of investors.
 17% of the AE has been reserved for the founding team, the founding company, and the foundation.
 Additionally, 1% of the AE available will be allocated to people who have BTC and ETH addresses in order to encourage the use of AE and the aeternity network.

 90% of the AE that has been reserved for the founding team (a total of 17% of the available AE) will be time-locked so as to discourage team members from taking the AE tokens and leaving the project.